 These CRMs are simple to connect to websites.
 If you only sell on your own site, you just need to pick the one that works best for you.

 But what if you need Amazon or eBay CRM software?
-Unfortunately, the complex APIs for these marketplaces mean that most CRMs can’t connect to them directly—but there is a workaround:
+Unfortunately, the complex APIs for online marketplaces mean that most CRMs can’t connect to them directly—but there is a workaround:

 - Find a helpdesk compatible with the CRM you want.

-- Use ChannelReply to deliver Amazon and/or eBay customer messages and data to your helpdesk.
+- Use ChannelReply to deliver Amazon, eBay and/or Walmart customer messages and data to your helpdesk.

 - Connect your helpdesk to your CRM.

-With this chain of flawless integrations, an abundance of data can be automatically collected every time an Amazon or eBay customer messages you.
+With this chain of flawless integrations, an abundance of data can be automatically collected every time a marketplace customer messages you.

 Putting It All Together